protontypes/open-sustainable-technology/README.md

 - [SWMManywhere](https://github.com/ImperialCollegeLondon/SWMManywhere) - A tool to synthesise urban drainage network models using publicly available data such as street network, DEM, and building footprints, across the globe.

 ### Soil and Land

+> **What?** The uppermost layer of mineral and organic material that supports plants and ecosystems (soil), along with the terrestrial surface area that includes natural and modified landscapes (land).

+> **How?** These tools help predict and map soil and land cover metrics, including moisture, health, respiration, and carbon stocks; gather and visualize soil and land data; and perform change prediction and detection.

 - [SoilGrids250m](https://github.com/ISRICWorldSoil/SoilGrids250m) - Global Spatial predictions of soil properties and classes at 250 m resolution.
 - [SoilGrids](https://git.wur.nl/isric/soilgrids/soilgrids.notebooks/) - A system for automated soil mapping based on global soil profile and environmental covariate data at 250 m spatial resolution.
 - [Hyperspectral Soilmoisture Dataset](https://github.com/felixriese/hyperspectral-soilmoisture-dataset) - Hyperspectral benchmark dataset on soil moisture.